Looking to improve your cutting tool performance and increase efficiency in metal processing? Look no further than tool surface coating technology!

 - Nitrogen titanium carbide coating (TiCN)

-The carbon element added in the TiCN coating can improve the tool hardness and obtain better surface lubricity, and is an ideal coating for high-speed steel tools.
+The addition of carbon elements in the TiCN coating enhances tool hardness and provides improved surface lubricity.
+This coating is ideal for high-speed steel tools.

 - Aluminum nitride titanium or aluminum nitride coating (TiAlN/AlTiN)

 The alumina layer formed in the TiAlN / AlTiN coating significantly improves the high-temperature machining life of the tool.
 This coating is suitable for carbide tools primarily used for dry or semi-dry cutting.